litmuschaos/v1-litmus-docs/website/versioned_docs/version-0.6.0/getstarted.md

 ## Uninstallation

-You can delete the chaos experiments and uninstall Litmus by deleting the namespace.
+You can uninstall Litmus by deleting the namespace.

 ```console
 kubectl delete ns litmus